-When in the Napa Valley there is no shortage of massive wineries that you can visit.
+When in the Napa Valley, there is no shortage of wineries that you can visit.
 I even heard that there are over 500 in the valley itself now.
 The large wineries have a ton to offer, such as places like Castello di Amorosa (the castle winery).
-However, you miss out on some of the charm that this valley has to offer if you just stop at the main wineries and don’t venture off the beaten path to places like Phifer Pavitt.
-Phifer Pavitt is not a party winery, heck they only offer tours via appointment, but by doing so they create an atmosphere that makes you feel like you are a part of what they are doing.
-I recommend you check it out if you are in Calisotga as they have a gorgeous wine tasting room and two highly sought after wines.
+However, you miss out on some of the charm that this valley has if you just stop at the foremost wineries and don’t venture off the beaten path to places like Phifer Pavitt.
+Phifer Pavitt is not a party winery, heck they only offer tours via appointment, but by doing so, they create an atmosphere that makes you feel like you are a part of what they are doing.
+I recommend you check it out if you are in Calistoga as they have a gorgeous wine tasting room and two highly sought after wines.
 Here is all the information.

 - Two wines – Cabernet Sauvignon and Sauvignon Blanc

 - By appointment only – Info here

 - Location: 4660 Silverado Trail N, Calistoga, CA 94515

 When you arrive at Phifer Pavitt, you will realize it is a small boutique winery with one main building for the production and tastings.
 The wine is currently grown off-site in a property over the hill from where they are located.